rhjensen79/ops2devops/3.Docker/1.Task/README.md

 - Watch the build finish
 - When it's done, you should read `Successfully tagged web:v1`
 - This means you build a local container, named web:1
+- Run `docker image ls` to see the images local on the machine
+- Note you will see both the Web container, and the nginx container, that the web container was build on.
+As part of this workshop, where will also be a couple of other images, that all start with registry.tanzu.dk, but that is for a later step.

 ## Run Container

 - Run `docker run -p 80:80 web:v1`
 - open a browser to the public ip of your student VM, from your local machine `http://studentip:80`
 - See the website that is running :-)
+- Note that when you connect to the website, the logs from the container, is updated in the console.
 - Stop the container pressing `ctrl + c`

 ## Make Changes